1. Introduction

 Current status: Business as usual

-Continue to use and rationalise existing collaborative frameworks to obtain further savings through mini competitions, rationalise products, use alternative products and maximise rebates.
+Continue to use and rationalise existing collaborative frameworks to obtain further savings through mini competitions, rationalising products, using alternative products and maximising rebates.

 Current status: Business as usual